 John T. Foster

 American author of children's novels and also a number of factual books about various historical events.
 His children's series about a character called Marco, a young amateur sleuth, are probably his most well known books.
-He wrote one horse story (based on true events) set in the world of trotting racers, although I am not sure what his connection with horses was, if any.
+He wrote one horse story (based on true events) set in the world of trotting races.
+I am not sure if the author had any connection to horses however.

 THE GALLANT GRAY TROTTER